About Leo Adam Biga

 I interview notables from the worlds of art, film, literature, music, sports.

-Available beginning September 21, Alexander Payne: His Journey in Film A Reporter’s Perspective 1998-2012 is the first comprehensive treatment of the artist in any medium.
+Available now, Alexander Payne: His Journey in Film A Reporter’s Perspective 1998-2012 is the first comprehensive treatment of the artist in any medium.
 The fact that Nebraska’s best-known contribution to cinema is the subject of a book by a fellow Nebraskan is appropriate given that four of Payne’s six feature films have Nebraska settings and that he feels so deeply about this place.

 The book, retailing at $19.95, is published by Concierge Marketing and my own Inside Stories.
 You can soon preview a portion on this blog site, which will also contain a link to order or purchase the book.